jamos94/PyMongo/README.md

     - There are more operating that can be implemented using CRUD than are listed in this documentatio so far.
     - As stated above we know CRUD stands for create, read, update, and delete.
 This increases the functionality of our database.
     - For more information on CRUD operations: https://docs.mongodb.com/manual/crud/

--Jupyter
+- Jupyter
     -  when using juypter to access and test the database, ensure that mongo is running in the database that you would like to use.
         - mongo -u "aacuser" --authenticationDatabase "AAC" -p
             - this will prompt for password
-        -once mongo is accessed through the appropriate user switch to that data base using the 'use dbs' command
+    - once mongo is accessed through the appropriate user switch to that data base using the 'use dbs' command
             - use AAC
     - now you should be able open jupyter and run the files successfully
         ![scriptTestSUCCESS](https://user-images.githubusercontent.com/71840637/143291079-ef8abebf-580d-4c54-b9e1-e478dfcfd807.jpg)